 We hold all customer info in a secure location for as long as necessary.

 What can I do?

-Right to access You have a right to request access to the personal data that we hold about you and this should be provided to you, under the Data Protection Act 1998, within 40 days.
-We are able to charge a small fee of £10.
-If you would like to request a copy of your personal data, please contact us via the Contact us section.
+Right to access: You have a right to request access to the personal data that we hold about you and this should be provided to you, under the Data Protection Act 1998, within 40 days.
+We will need to take an administration fee of £10 to process your request.
+If you would like a copy of your personal data, please contact us via the Contact us section.

 Where your personal data is no longer necessary in relation to the purpose for which it was originally collected or processed.

-- When your personal data was unlawfully processed.
+- In the event your personal data was unlawfully collected and used

-- When your personal data has to be erased in order to comply with a legal obligation.
+- If your personal data has to be erased in order to comply with any legal obligation

 You have the right to restrict processing in certain situations such as:

 - Where you contest the accuracy of your personal data, we will restrict the processing until you have verified the accuracy of your personal data.

 - Where you have objected to processing and we are considering whether Rubberduck Bathrooms legitimate grounds override your legitimate grounds.